Situated in the Rogue Valley and bestowed with endless greenery and natural beauty, Ashland is the artistic and cultural hub of southern Oregon.

 Explore Lithia Park

-This 100 acre park with sprawling natural beauty is one of the top tourist hotspots in Ashland.
+This 100-acre park is one of the top tourist hotspots in Ashland.

 Visit Schneider Museum of Art

-Entry to the museum is free for everyone and it is open throughout the year.
-Guided tours are provided on Tuesdays through prior registration.
+Entry to the museum is free for everyone, and it is open all year round.

 Trip to Emigrant Lake County Park

-This lake is located 6.5 miles ( 10.5 kilometres) from Ashland.
-It is a popular site for various kinds of outdoor recreational activities such as, camping, rock climbing, fishing, boating, swimming, picnicking, kayaking, hiking, and bonfires.
+This lake is a popular site for various kinds of outdoor recreational activities, such as camping, rock climbing, fishing, boating, swimming, picnicking, kayaking, hiking, and bonfires.

 The park has a 300-foot waterslide, several camping sites, a playground, picnic tables, and a snack bar.